minio/docs/source/operations/checklists/hardware.rst

    * - :octicon:`circle`
      - .. cond:: k8s

-         MinIO requires a *minimum* of 4 worker nodes per MinIO Tenant
+          MinIO requires a *minimum* of 4 worker nodes per MinIO Tenant.

-         MinIO strongly recommends four distinct worker nodes dedicated to servicing the MinIO Tenant.
+          MinIO strongly recommends allocating worker nodes dedicated to servicing the MinIO Tenant.
-         Colocating multiple high-performance softwares on the same nodes can result in resource contention and reduced overall performance for all softwares.
+          Colocating multiple high-performance services on the same nodes can result in resource contention and reduced overall performance.

        .. cond:: linux or container or macos or windows

-         MinIO recommends a *minimum* of 4 host servers for a distributed deployment to provide a baseline of availability and resiliency for production environments.
+          MinIO recommends a *minimum* of 4 host servers per distributed deployment.

+          MinIO strongly recommends hardware dedicated to servicing the MinIO Tenant.
+          Colocating multiple high-performance services on the same servers can result in resource contention and reduced overall performance.

    * - :octicon:`circle`
-     - | SATA/SAS drives for balanced capacity-to-performance
-       | NVMe SSDs for high-performance.

-       .. cond:: k8s
+     - .. cond:: k8s

           MinIO recommends a minimum of 4 Persistent Volumes per MinIO Server pod.
           For better performance and storage efficiency, use 8 or more PV per server.